system-zero/system-zero/README.md

 ```
 A few observations.

-First we observe, that we need special priviliges to execute this scripts,  as
+First we observe, that we need special priviliges to  execute this script,  as
 the chroot system call requires such priviliges.
 In fact our UID and GID (user
 and group identification respectively) are both 0, which are the user/group id
 for the root user.
 This can be fixed, if we extend our chroot tool, to set the
 uid and gid of the called process, to some given by the user arguments.
 And we
-can probably do that, if the chroot mechanism was safe enough.
+could probably do that, if the chroot mechanism was safe enough.
 But it isn't.

 It has been long [demonstrated](data/docs/escaping_from_a_chroot_jail.md), and
 proved by development and history, that you can actually escape from  a chroot